Apple event: Everything announced, from Apple Watch 6 and SE to Apple One

 I've been reviewing hardware and software, devising testing methodology and handed out buying advice for what seems like forever; I'm currently absorbed by computers and gaming hardware, but previously spent many years concentrating on cameras.
 I've also volunteered with a cat rescue for over 15 years doing adoptions, designing marketing materials, managing volunteers and, of course, photographing cats.

 ExpertisePhotography, PCs and laptops, gaming and gaming accessories

-It's been.
+It's been 10 years since the iPad launched.
 Wow.
 The latest generation gets a power update to the A12 Bionic processor.
 It still starts at $329 (£329, AU$499), preorders start now and it ships Friday.

 The new iPad Air comes in colors like the rainbow, incorporates a 10.9-inch Liquid Retina display and receives long-awaited updates, like Touch ID via the power button.
 It jumps to the new 5-nanometer A14 Bionic chip with six cores and a four-core GPU.
 It will ship in October starting at $599 (£579, AU$899).

 Watch this: Apple Watch Series 6 introduces new watch faces

 Apple recapped the updates to WatchOS 7 that were announced at

 .
 The new Apple Watch Series 6 has new colors and finishes, an always-on display and expanded health measurements, including blood oxygen saturation, or Sp02.
 It incorporates a new, customized A13-based processor that's faster.
 A new band design is a single, stretchy loop.
 It starts at $399 (£379, AU$599) and ships Friday.
 Apple also added a new Family Setup option that doesn't require pairing with an iPhone and expanded parental controls.